japila-books/apache-spark-internals/docs/scheduler/MapOutputTrackerMaster.md

 * MapOutputTrackerMaster is requested to <<unregisterMapOutput, unregisterMapOutput>>, <<unregisterAllMapOutput, unregisterAllMapOutput>>, <<removeOutputsOnHost, removeOutputsOnHost>> and <<removeOutputsOnExecutor, removeOutputsOnExecutor>>

-* DAGScheduler is requested to xref:scheduler:DAGScheduler.adoc#handleTaskCompletion[handle a ShuffleMapTask completion] (of a ShuffleMapStage)
+* DAGScheduler is requested to scheduler:DAGScheduler.md#handleTaskCompletion[handle a ShuffleMapTask completion] (of a ShuffleMapStage)

 == [[containsShuffle]] Checking Availability of Shuffle Map Output Status